 When I get that question, I always include nasturtiums on my list of suggestions.
-The seeds are fairly large and they can be planted right in the garden.
-To get an earlier start, you can plant indoors.

 Also known as "direct sowing," this technique is sometimes used instead of planting indoors.
 It's a good choice for seeds that don't require a lot of coddling, or seedlings that suffer from transplant shock.

 - In the case of nasturtiums, wait till the danger of frost has passed — nasturtium are not frost-hardy.
 Not sure when the risk of frost has passed?
 Use this Garden Planting Calendar.

 - Plant nasturtium seeds 1/2-1 inch deep and about 10 inches apart.
 Nasturtium have no specific soil requirements; just be sure it is a well-drained area that receives plenty of sun.

 Direct sowing is sometimes risky because you might pull up the seedlings when you're weeding the bed.
 To prevent accidental weeding, mark the planting site with a label.
 Because of the distinctive foliage, nasturtium seedlings are easy to spot.

 Nasturtiums are fairly carefree and don't need much coddling or pruning:

 - Plant in full sun.
 They will grow in part shade, but not flower as heavily.

 - Plant in well-drained soil and be sure to water regularly.

 - No fertilizer is necessary, however amending your soil with a healthy dose of compost will benefit your naturtium plants.